james-d-h/quarto-phd-thesis/README.md

 3. Modify the _configs file to format graph or figure styling (see Chapter 1 for examples)
 4. Run the create-chapter.ipynb notebook to generate new chapter folders and resource folders as needed.
 5. Use the ascii-dir script to visualize the structure of your repository at single or full levels.
+6. Call quarto render in the terminal in the main directory.

 ## Requirements